adamaaronson/swordsmith/README.md

 ### Methods
 - `fill(self, crossword, animate)`
-	- If the grid is already filled, just return `True` if the grid is valid and `False` otherwise
+	- If the grid is already filled, just return `True`
-		- TODO: Should probably just return `True`
 	- Choose next `Slot` to fill using `fewest_matches` heuristic
 		- If `num_matches` is zero, crossword is unfillable, return `False`
 	- Randomly iterate through all possible matches for that `Slot`